-- 2. A satisfactory central registry finding is one in which: - a.
-A copy of the department's child protective services check form is returned to the requesting agency or state or local Department of Social Services indicating that, as of the date on the reply, the individual whose name was searched is not identified in the Central Registry of Founded Child Abuse/Neglect Investigations as an involved caregiver with a founded disposition of child abuse/neglect; and - b.
-There is no other knowledge that the individual has a founded disposition in Virginia or elsewhere. - 3.
-A satisfactory criminal history record check report is one in which: - a.
-An original hard copy or Internet inquiry reply from the Department of State Police is returned to the agency, individual or authorized agent making the request with: - (1) No convictions indicated; or - (2) Convictions indicated, but no barrier crimes or other felony convictions in the last five years; and - b.
+Note - A satisfactory central registry finding is one in which:

+1. A copy of the Department's child protective services check form is returned to the requesting agency or state or local Department of Social Services indicating that, as of the date on the reply, the individual whose name was searched is not identified in the Central Registry of Founded Child Abuse/Neglect Investigations as an involved caregiver with a founded disposition of child abuse/neglect; and

+There is no other knowledge that the individual has a founded disposition in Virginia or elsewhere.

+Note - A satisfactory criminal history record check report is one in which:

+- 1. An original hard copy or internet inquiry reply from the Department of State with: - a. no convictions indicated; or - b. convictions indicated, but no barrier crimes or other felony convictions in the last five years; and - 2.
 There is no other knowledge that the individual has a barrier crime, or other felony conviction in the past five years, in Virginia or elsewhere.

+Police is returned to the agency, individual or authorized agent making the request

-contract employee or contract agency that is dated less than six months before the independent contract employee or contract employee is hired by a contract agency begins providing services at the facility.
+The facility must have viewed an original criminal history record report maintained by a contract employee or contract agency that is dated less than 6 months before the independent contract employee or contract employee is hired by a contract agency begins providing services at the facility.
 (See also 22 VAC 40-191-90.)

-A child-placing agency may approve as an adoptive parent an applicant convicted of not more than one misdemeanor of assault and battery, as defined in § 18.2-57 of the Code of Virginia, not involving abuse, neglect or moral turpitude, provided 10 years have elapsed following the conviction.
+A child-placing agency may approve as an adoptive parent an applicant convicted of not more than one misdemeanor of assault and battery, as defined in §18.2-57 of the Code, not involving abuse, neglect or moral turpitude, provided ten years have elapsed following the conviction.